-Personal Protection Equipment (PPE): Equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.
+Personal Protection Equipment (PPE): Equipment worn to minimize exposure to hazards that may cause serious injuries or illnesses.

 Sanitizing: Refers to a chemical process that lessens and even kills germs on surfaces to make them safe for contact.
 It reduces the number of bacteria to safe levels (set by public health standards) to decrease the risk of infection; it may not kill all viruses.